 How to Have an Apple Pie Recipe Party with Your Girlfriends

 We met at 11:00 at Susan’s home.
 Everyone brought something for our lunch and Susan already had the table set.
 We had pimento cheese sandwiches with Farmers’ Market tomatoes, chips, butternut squash soup, French macarons,and Susan’s delicious ginger iced tea that I’m becoming addicted to.
 And I love her beautiful hand~painted glasses.

 And Valerie and I.

 MAKING THE FLAKY DOUGH FOR THE APPLE PIES

-After a delightful lunch, we cleared off the dishes, put on our aprons and started making our pies.
-Susan graciously provided all the ingredients and the equipment (bowls, the pie plates, measuring cups and spoons, rolling pins, and Silpats).
+After a delightful lunch, we cleared off the dishes, put on our aprons, and started making our pies.
+Susan graciously provided all the ingredients and the equipment (bowls, pie plates, measuring cups and spoons, rolling pins, and Silpats).
 She provided the apple pie recipe for each of us.